Gültekin Kaan

-Gültekin Kaan is a Turkish German musician and singer born and raised in Remscheid.
+Gültekin Kaan is a Turkish German musician and singer born in Backnang and raised in Remscheid Germany.
 He merges Western pop culture with elements of Turkish art and folk music.
 He performs with his own band under the name Gültekin Kaan & diVan.

 Kaan's lyrics in Turkish tell stories based on Turkish history and fables.
-He puts special focus on visual appearance by taking role of a Turkish sultan with his court of grand viziers, pashas, emirs, belly dancers and bodyguards, dressed in Eastern robes.
+He puts special focus on visual appearance by taking the role of a Turkish sultan with his court of grand viziers, pashas, emirs, belly dancers and bodyguards, dressed in Eastern robes.

 Kaan released his first album in 2011 called 1001 Divan on We Play/Sony Music label in Turkey.
 The follow-up album was in 2012 and titled Sofra released internationally on Blue Flame/ Rough Trade label.